-Flagship, bring new knowledge, new competencies, new ideas and new resources to the HBP Flagship.
+Flagship.
 PPs and AMs are an integral part of the Flagship and contribute to its overall scientific and technological (S&T) agenda by performing research and innovation activities in cooperation with the CP Consortium.
 By becoming part of the HBP Flagship, PPs/AMs may have access to and contribute to the Flagship's Research Infrastructure (once related IP issues and other legal matters have been resolved) and engage with the CP Partners in future planning and research road mapping activities of the Flagship.